 Misal takes on different avatars across Maharashtra.
 So foodies have named them as per the location they are made.
 Puneri Misal is very different from Nasik Maratha Misal and so does Kolhapuri misal differ from Malwani.
 Mumbai being a melting pot of culinary delights,you ll get to taste most types of misals here.
 I am married into a Maratha family of Nasik, which takes pride in their culinary heritage and the Aromatic and Versatile Kala Masala, as also their popular street food which is the spicy Misal.
 “Tarri” or the spicy red oil that floats atop the Misal gravy is a must for the misal to qualify for being an authentic Nasik Style, so little bit of oil is a must.
 The gravy is a little runny to facilitate the farsan and the pav to soak up the spice and the flavors.
 Hope you enjoy this as much as we do cooking it up for family and loved ones!

-- Heat remaining oil in a handi or a kadhai. when hot enough, add mustard and cumin seeds.
+Heat remaining oil in a handi or a kadhai. when hot enough, add mustard and cumin seeds.
 Once they splutter, add the ground masala.
 Mix using a spoon and fry on medium heat till the oil separates.
-Add a splash of water of the masala gets too dry and
+Add a splash of water if the masala starts burning.

-- To serve, place a handfull of farsan in a bowl and pour a laddle full of curry over it.
-Top it uo with chopped onions and coriander.
+To serve, place a handfull of farsan in a bowl and pour a laddle full of curry over it.
+Top it up with chopped onions and coriander.
 Serve it up with lemon wedges and fresh Pav.